 Skill IQ distribution by subject shows the number of users within five proficiency ranges for a particular subject.
-The Skill IQ proficiency ranges are as follows:
+The Skill IQ 0 to 300 scale is broken into five ranges:

 This data is aggregated at a subject level, meaning multiple skill assessments could roll up to one subject.
 For example, 214 users may have taken six different assessments that are categorized within the “Python” subject.
 The score shown is the average of all of those assessments.